jboss-developer/jboss-brms-quickstarts/business-resource-planner/README.md

 What is it?
 -----------

+Business Resource Planner a lightweight, embeddable planning engine that helps organizations manage sets of constrained resources such as employees, assets, and time.
+It helps optimize resource usage to allow a business to increase productivity using fewer resources.

-This project demonstrates the use of Business Resource Planner to solve a use case where a fleet of vehicles needs to pick up the objects of each customer and bring them to the depot.
-Each vehicle can service multiple customers, but it has a limited capacity.
+This project demonstrates how to use Business Resource Planner to solve resource planning issues related to package pickup.
+A limited fleet of vehicles must pick up packages from multiple customers and deliver them to a central location.
+Each vehicle can service multiple customers but is limited by time, distance, and fuel cost constraints.
+To make it more interesting, this example uses randomly generated numbers to simulate how time, distance, and truck capacity constraints can also impact the routing plans.

-A planning problem has a number of solutions.
-There are several categories of solutions:
+This planning problem has a number of solutions that can be categorized as follows:

-A `possible solution` is any solution, whether or not it breaks any number of constraints.
+* A `possible solution` is any solution, whether or not it breaks any number of constraints.
 Planning problems tend to have an incredibly large number of possible solutions.
 Many of those solutions are worthless.
-A `feasible solution` is a solution that does not break any (negative) hard constraints.
+* A `feasible solution` is a solution that does not break any (negative) hard constraints.
 The number of feasible solutions tends to be relative to the number of possible solutions.
 Sometimes there are no feasible solutions.
 Every feasible solution is a possible solution.
-An `optimal solution` is a solution with the highest score.
+* An `optimal solution` is a solution with the highest score.
 Planning problems tend to have 1 or a few optimal solutions.
 There is always at least 1 optimal solution, even in the case that there are no feasible solutions and the optimal solution isn't feasible.
-The `best solution` found is the solution with the highest score found by an implementation in a given amount of time.
+* The `best solution` found is the solution with the highest score found by an implementation in a given amount of time.
 The best solution found is likely to be feasible and, given enough time, it's an optimal solution.

 System requirements